opensciency/sprint-content/open-results/lesson-1-research-process-and-results.md

 A **research-relevant "digital" research object** consists of any "_metadata, algorithms, workflows, models, and software (including code) resulting from research that is partially or fully funded by public funds, which are used in a research and development context._"

 Research Objects are often given an identifier.
 In this way, there is a mechanism to trace back related resources about a scientific investigation.
-The most important aspects to consider about RO's:
+The most important aspects to consider about ROs:

 - They are not only associated with the end products as publications and final reports but also encompass research outputs created, revised and shared throughout the research lifecycle that help validate findings claimed in scholarly publications.
 More simply, ROs apply to any "single information unit" or research material that can be **shared and cited** with other scientists within and outside the project.
 - Motivation behind RO is the need to identify and share all components such as data, source code, tools, and method documentation, as well as communication materials such as presentations, videos, blogs and other tangible outcomes.